Ahmed-AG/cyberdojo-page/read/run-docker-remotley-on-kali.md

 %
 ```

 Note: This traffic is not encrypted.
-To encrypt it we will have to create certificates and establish trust
+To encrypt it we will have to create certificates and establish trust.